 Derive some concrete next steps after removing these weak points:

-Going for data-driven solutions it’s good practice to develop a respective Data Strategy as well as to prioritize use cases accordingly depending on their Analytics Maturity.
-To define the relevant content, features, and formats it’s advisable to work with the Value Proposition Template.
-The results of this template could be transferred to a Business Model / Case (in terms of a channel).
-Finally, data points can be derived from the customer touchpoints and located in the Data Landscape.
+When aiming for data-driven solutions, it’s good practice to develop a respective Data Strategy as well as to prioritize use cases accordingly depending on their Analytics Maturity.
+To define the relevant content, features, and formats, it’s advisable to work with the Value Proposition Template.
+The results of this template can be transferred to a Business Model / Case (in terms of a channel).
+Finally, data points can be derived from the Customer Touchpoints Canvas and located in the Data Landscape.